helloscoopa/run-cache/README.md

 # Run~time~Cache

 RunCache is a dependency-free, lightweight runtime caching library for JavaScript and TypeScript that allows you to cache `string` values with optional time-to-live (TTL) settings.
-It also supports caching values generated from asynchronous functions and provides methods to refetch them on demand.
+It also supports caching values generated from sync/async functions and provide methods to refetch them on expiry or on demand; with set of events to keep track of the state of the cache.

 ## Features

-- **In-memory caching** with optional TTL (time-to-live).
+- **Dependency-free:** Does not consume any external dependencies.
-- **Asynchronous source functions** for fetching and caching dynamic data.
+- **In-memory caching:** A runtime cache that gives you quick access.
-- **Refetch functionality** to update cache values using stored source functions.
+- **Sync/async source functions:** Fetch dynamic data from user-defined functions.
-- **Events** to get know when cache expires or being refetched.
+- **Events:** Get to know when cache expires, refetched or refetch fails.
-- **Easy interface** for managing cached data: set, get, delete and check existence.
+- **Intuitive SDK:** Clean interface to access data.

 ## Installation